1. Introduction

 Sexual exploitation and abuse are criminal offences.
 Practitioners can seek advice from the local police public protection unit or specialised sexual exploitation multi-agency team, using anonymised examples, if required.

-2.2 Definition of gangs and groups
+2.2 Gangs and groups

 Some perpetrators operate on their own, but sexual exploitation / abuse can also be organised and planned by criminals who are either: